glennhenry/cs-notes/docs/computer-and-programming-fundamentals/15-concurrency/concurrency.md

 The obvious difference between them is that a process is the running program, while a thread is the one that executes tasks within that program.
 The process owns memory and system resource, while thread do not have their own and access the one owned by the process.
 Each process has at least one thread, called the **main thread**, which starts executing the program from its entry point.

 ![Process vs Thread](./process-vs-thread.png)
-Source myself, inspired by : https://www.java67.com/2012/12/what-is-difference-between-thread-vs-process-java.html
+Source myself, inspired by: https://www.java67.com/2012/12/what-is-difference-between-thread-vs-process-java.html

 ### Concurrent Programming